-Google shut down SMS notifications for Google Calendar events on January 7, 2019; users are encouraged to use in-app notifications instead.
+Google shut down SMS notifications for Google Calendar events in 2019, encouraging users to use in-app notifications instead.
 This makes sense for most users—the Google Calendar app is ubiquitous—but there are still a few cases where SMS notifications come in handy, such as users without access to a reliable internet connection.

 Zapier can help if you want to keep the SMS notifications flowing.
-We offer simple automations called Zaps that can do just about anything to move information between your favorite apps—including sending you an SMS message when a Google Calendar event is about to begin.
+We offer simple automations called Zaps that can move information between your favorite apps—including sending you an SMS message when a Google Calendar event is about to begin.

 Let's dive into setting everything up.